IBM/ibmi-oss-examples/camel/README.md

 You will need at least Java 8 or newer.
 See https://www.ibm.com/support/pages/node/1117869

 #### 2. Install git and clone this repository

+Choose where you would like the examples to be installed.
+As a standard recomendation change directory to /QOpenSys and install from within there.

 ```
 yum install git ca-certificates-mozilla
 git clone --depth 1 https://github.com/IBM/ibmi-oss-examples/